atomic_compare_exchange_weak, atomic_compare_exchange_strong, atomic_compare_exchange_weak_explicit, atomic_compare_exchange_strong_explicit

 C* expected, C desired );

-expected, and if those are equal, replaces the former with
+expected, and if those are bitwise equal, replaces the former with

 desired (performs read-modify-write operation).
-Otherwise, loads the actual value pointed to by
+Otherwise, loads the actual contents of memory pointed to by

 *expected (performs load operation).